teaghan/AI-Enhanced-Education/md_files/AI_Tutors.md

    - **Extra Practice**: Teachers can configure tutors to generate additional problems to help students master challenging concepts.
    - **Custom Tasks**: Tutors can support any specific instructional goal or activity assigned by the teacher.

-> The approach of having a Chatbot Tutor paired with a moderator provides excellent consistency in the responses and - having the *teacher* design these guidelines - ensures that the tutor is aligned with *their* expectations - not straying from the intentions they set within the instructions.
+> The approach of having a Chatbot Tutor paired with a Moderator provides excellent consistency in the responses and - having the *teacher* design these guidelines - ensures that the tutor is aligned with *their* expectations - not straying from the intentions they set within the instructions.

 ---